 This is the seventh consecutive year of the Michael A. DeMayo Scholarship Program.
 The 2008 scholarship recipients were Lucas Anderson, home school; Ellen Bragg, Monroe High School; Brittney Cox, Parkwood High School; Heather Davis, Gaston Day School; Caitlin Goforth, Hickory Grove Baptist Christian; Alexis Gonzalez, Sun Valley High School; Hai-y Le, Olympic High School; Bill Mallett, Newton Conover Health Science High School; Jessica Robbins, Cannon School; and Amber Roberts, Independence High School.

-The Law Offices of Michael A. DeMayo, L.L.P. ® have offices in Charlotte, Hickory and Monroe and practices in the areas of personal injury, wrongful death, workers’ compensation, medical malpractice, nursing home negligence and social security disability.
+DeMayo Law Offices, L.L.P. ® have offices in Charlotte, Hickory and Monroe and practices in the areas of personal injury, wrongful death, workers’ compensation, medical malpractice, nursing home negligence and social security disability.

 For more information, contact us, at (704) 333-1000 or firstname.lastname@example.org.